nathanfaucett/capitalize_string/README.md

-capitalize
+capitalizeString
 =======

-capitalize for the browser and node.js
+capitalizeString for the browser and node.js